jrhopper/uboot_serial/README.md

 - To run the GUI from command line, type `python uboot_gui.py`
 - To get the help file (commonly referred to as the _man page_), use the `-h | --help` option by typing, for example, `python update_bootloader.py -h`

+#### Portable EXE Setup (Windows Only)
-To run the program GUI without installing Python, simply run the program by navigating to _uboot_serial/dist/uboot_gui.exe_.
+To run the program GUI without installing Python, simply run the program by navigating to `uboot_serial/dist/uboot_gui.exe`.

 ### Label Printer Setup
 To use the label printer functionality, you will need to install a custom driver for the printer.
-Please follow the instructions in the _Printer Install_ directory.
+Please follow the instructions in the `Printer Install/` directory [here](Printer%20Install/README.md).

-# Installation
+## Installation

-No installation is required to run the GUI.
+No installation is required to run the GUI on Windows 10 64-bit.
-The GUI has a feature for creating QR codes which requires the qrcode package.
+The GUI has a feature for creating QR codes which requires the `qrcode` package (included in portable EXE).
-The GUI also has a feature for printing QR labels with a Brother QL-500 label printer, which requires a separate driver installation described in the _Printer Install_ directory.
+The GUI also has a feature for printing QR labels with a [Brother QL-500](https://www.brother-usa.com/products/ql500?ef_id=:G:s) label printer, which requires a separate driver installation described in the `Printer Install/` directory [here](Printer%20Install/README.md).
+The label printer function also requires the `brother_ql` package (included in portable EXE).
 A portable Windows executable is available for machines without Python installations.

 For using the Python command line tools, the following installations are necessary:
 ```
 pip install -r requirements.txt